-Do not install the water heater where flammable products will be stored or used unless the main burner and hot surface igniter are at least 18" (45.7 cm) above the floor.
-This will reduce, but not eliminate, the risk of vapors being ignited by the main burner or hot surface igniter.
+Do not install the water heater where flamable products will be stored or used unless the main burner and hot surface igniter are at least 18" (457 cm) above the floor.
+This will reduce, but not eliminate the risk of vapors being ignited by the main burner or hot surface igniter.